pandaycxie/pandaycxie.github.io/index.md

 # Yichuan Xie

-I am a PhD student in Mathematics at The Chinese University of Hong Kong.
+I am a second year PhD student in Mathematics at The Chinese University of Hong Kong.

 ## Research Interests